Overlord-Runt/notes/docs/english/Common Module/Practice responses/test1.md

 3. Discuss how the speaker's struggles has ignited new ideas

-Eileen's struggles in climbing the mountain and her differing views with C
+Eileen's struggles in climbing the mountain and her differing views with C helped her reflect on the vast differences of perspectives within the human nature.
+When Eileen reflects that "Scale is paramount when we think of place", she uses a metaphor to communicate how the way you perceive challenges is dependant on your experiences growing up.
+For someone like her who has never travelled large distances on foot, the mountain climb is extremely difficult.
+But to C, someone who has grown up traveeling mountains, the mountain that is difficult to Eileen, is very easy to him.
+Eileen also says "We are reminded of the limitations of our animal bodies" where she understands how she is limited by her growth of evolution